Only students admitted to the Pre-Master are entitled to follow the course.

 Apart of the items listed in the reading list, all material discussed during the lectures and workgroups given in sheets, hand-outs and in any other way counts as material to be studied for the exam.

-Information about the course will be available on Blackboard.
+Information about the course on Blackboard will be available as off four weeks before the start of the course.
 This concerns information about the content of the various seminars and other additional information.

 Rainey, H. G., (2014, 5th edition).
 Understanding and Managing Public Organisations.
 San Fransisco: Jossey-Bass.